manusajith/ex_mmog/README.md

 - Every 5 seconds all dead heroes are removed (and randomly re-spawned if the player is still playing the game)

+### TODO

+- UI/UX improvements. tidy up and style the board.
+- Highlight your hero.
+- Animations when your here is attacked.

 ### Get started

   #### Prerequisites

-  Assuming you have (asdf-vm)[https://github.com/asdf-vm/asdf] installed.
+  Assuming you have [asdf](https://github.com/asdf-vm/asdf) installed.

   ```
   asdf install elixir 1.10.0